Updated: 2026-08-08

 What is the single most important criterion when choosing a staff augmentation partner?

 Verified seniority.
 Augmentation stands or falls on whether the person who shows up matches the profile that was sold.
 That is why seniority and vetting carries the heaviest weight in the scorecard above, and why the first thing to insist on is interviewing and code-reviewing the exact engineer, not a representative CV.
-A stated floor helps: Uvik Software, for example, publishes a 5+ year minimum with no juniors, but you should still verify it per role.
+Uvik Software has a senior engineering focus, but buyers should still verify each proposed engineer against the role.

 How should I weight the selection criteria?